microsoft/vscode-docs/docs/python/editing.md

 ## Quick Fixes

 The add imports Quick Fix allows you to quickly complete import statements.
-Begin by typing a package name within the editor and you will notice a Code Action is available to automatically complete the line of source code (as long as you have the module installed within the environment).
+First, begin by typing a package name within the editor.
+You will notice a Code Action is available to automatically complete the line of source code (as long as you have the module installed within the environment).
 Hover over the text (marked with a squiggle) and then select the Code Action light bulb when it appears.
-You can then select from a list of potential imports.
-Note that the functionality in the below examples is provided by the Pylance language server.
+You can then select from a list of potential imports. **Note:** The Functionality in the below examples is provided by the Pylance language server.

 ![Adding an import](images/editing/quickFix.gif)